DLOM99/Learning-ML/IntoToML.md

 patterns in the training data and building a predictive model, much like scientists do (instance-based versus model-based learning)
  # Read page 26 to 40

+ 2. Main challenge of machine learning
+ When working with machine learning, 2 challenges usually rise and are more important than others :
+  - Bad data
+  - Bad algorithm

+  2. 1 Bad data

+  Various form of bad data can arise as issues, namely :
+  - insufficient quantity of training data
+  - Nonrepresentative training data
+  - Poor-quality data
+  - Irelevant features.

+  # Read page 40 to 43